pauloaapereira/AndroidDevChallenge_Week4_JetWeatherfy/README.md

 <a href="https://twitter.com/pauloppereiraa"><img alt="Medium" src="https://badges.aleen42.com/src/twitter.svg"/></a>

 So...
 Paulo is from Portugal and he's 23 years old.
 He has around 3y and half of work experience as an Android Developer, and has a lot of fun programming in Kotlin!
-He's also certified by Google as an Associate Android Developer.
+He's also certified by Google as an Associate Android Developer and a Android Tech Editor at Raywenderlich.
 He is a person with good communication skills, easily adaptive to new environments and teams, and a little addicted to learning and self-improvement.